aiazza/Documentation/What_to_Study_for_interviews_with_big_tech_dir/BGP/notes.md

 - OpenSent : BGP will wait for an open message from neighbor and will check if everything is there are no errors (wrong ASN, incorrect version etc), if everything is OK BGP starts sending keepalive messages and goes to **OpenConfirm** State, if TCP session fails it will go back to **Active** .
 - OpenConfirm : BGP waits for a keepalive messafe from neighbor, once we recieve the keepalive, we can safely go to **Established** state.
 - Established : BGP Neighbor adjacency is formed and routers are exchanging routes.
-#### 4-Byte ASN

-Because of that 4 byte ASN feature was developed for BGP which give much more address space to use.
-4 byte ASN also has a public and a private range, the public 4-byte AS number range is from 1 to 4,199,999,999 while ,the private 4-byte AS number range is from 4,200,000,000 to 4,294,967,294, This provides a total of 94,967,295 private AS numbers available for use in various private networks and scenarios, quite a lot huh ?
 ## BGP Messages
 BGP Uses the following messages to communicate and exchange information between routers :